Jiraphapa/template/README.rst

   Solve for a curvature continuous cubic spline between given poses.
 3. **conv_filt**
   Filter a given temporal signal using a convolution (moving average) filter.

+The above modules make a lot of use NumPy arrays and functions, and loops.
-Each of the following modules are converted into the optimized version with Numba in a separated modules named with the suffix `_numba` as follows:
+Each of the modules are converted into the optimized version with Numba in a separated modules named with the suffix `_numba` as follows:

 calc_vel_profile_numba
 --------
-The `calc_vel_profile` is
+The `calc_vel_profile_numba` is

 calc_splines_numba